-To achieve this, families need to be able to access the best possible health care and so our health services need to grow as our city grows.
+Families need to be able to access the best possible health care and so our health services need to change as our city changes.

-The development and implementation of a Child and Adolescent Clinical Services Plan is a Focus Area of the ACT Health Services Plan 2022-30 which sets a roadmap for the redesign and redevelopment of health services and infrastructure across the ACT.
+The development and implementation of a Child and Adolescent Clinical Services Plan is an Area of Focus of the ACT Health Services Plan 2022-2030 which sets a roadmap for the redesign and redevelopment of health services and infrastructure across the ACT.

 The Child and Adolescent Clinical Services Plan will identify how we can:

 - improve and strengthen our existing health services and programs to support better outcomes and improve patient experiences

 - improve access to services in the community and in hospital